blog76/outstatic_blogs/outstatic/content/chatbots/venus-chub-ai-chat-with-virtual-girlfriend-for-free-how-to-use.md

 Visit Chub Venus website: [venus.chub.ai](http://venus.chub.ai)

-"Log in with your email to register for Venus Chub AI."
+“Log in with your email to register for Venus Chub AI.”

 ![](/images/chub-venus-ai-sign-up-1024x514-AxMj.png)

 Log in and choose a character to be your virtual girlfriend.
-Click the "Chat with Character" button located below.
+Click the **“Chat with Character”** button located below.

 ![](/images/venus-chub-ai-chat-1024x504-MxMT.png)

 ## **Step 2: Get Your API Key from Kobold AI**

-Chub Venus AI provides the stage, but we need an actor to play our part.
-To enable virtual conversations, you need an AI model.
+Chub Venus AI provides the stage, but we require an actor to play our part.
+To enable virtual conversations, you require an AI model.
 This is where Kobold AI comes in.
 Kobold AI lets you connect with AI models using API keys, which are special keys that give you access to these models.

 Let's go through the process.